matthewc0913/sep11-freedom-project/blog/entry01.md

 I liked tinkering with Vidcode.
 I liked seeing the videos and images change using the different fliters.

 ## EDP
 I am currently in the second stage of the engineering design process, where the main goal is to research the problem.
-Why I think I am in this step in the Engineering Design Process is I have been researching the problem that I have.
+Why I think I am in this step in the **Engineering Design Process** is I have been researching the problem that I have.
 The next stage is to brainstorm possible solutions to resovle the issue.
-This is why I am on the second stage of the **engineering design process.**
+This is why I am on the second stage of the **Engineering Design Process.**

 ## Skills
 Some skills that I’ve learned since working on the last blog are **How to Google**, and **How to learn**.